yupidevs/pactus/paper/paper.md

-In order to mitigate the different-length trajectories on some datasets, `pactus` is able to extract statistical features from any trajectory and convert an arbitrary length trajectory into a fixed size feature vector using the procedures described in [@xiao2017identifying; @zheng2008understanding].
+In order to mitigate the different-length trajectories on some datasets, `pactus` is able to extract statistical features from any trajectory and convert an arbitrary length trajectory into a fixed size vector whose components are engineered features typically used in the literature [@xiao2017identifying; @zheng2008understanding].

 Finally, several classification algorithms can be evaluated on the vectorized versions of the trajectories (e.g., Random Forest, SVM, KNN) or, alternatively,